AFLplusplus/AFLplusplus/docs/important_changes.md

 ## From version 3.00 onwards

-With AFL++ 3.13-3.20, we introduce FRIDA mode (`-O`) to have an alternative for binary-only fuzzing.
-It is a bit faster than QEMU mode and works on MacOS, Android, iOS etc.

 With AFL++ 4.00, we introduced the following changes from previous behaviors:
   * the complete documenation was overhauled and restructured thanks to @llzmb!
   * a new CMPLOG target format requires recompiling CMPLOG targets for use